ramstorm/midicloro/README.md

 ## Introduction
 MIDIcloro turns a Raspberry Pi into a little box of MIDI handling goodness!
 This is what it does:
-* Listens to MIDI data from up to 4 USB input devices (e.g. sequencers, keyboards, interfaces) and merges it into 1 output.
+* Listens to MIDI data from up to 4 input devices (e.g. sequencers, keyboards, interfaces) and merges it into 1 output.
 * Sends MIDI clock (tempo is controlled via MIDI CC).
 * Adds effects to MIDI notes (polyphonic chords, velocity and changing of channels - all controlled via MIDI CC).
 * Runs stand-alone on the Raspberry Pi.
 No need for a mouse, keyboard or monitor.
-Auto start script is included.
+Autostart script is included.
 * Plain old MIDI connectors (5-pin DIN) are supported by using a USB MIDI interface.
+Home-made MIDI ports connected to the GPIO will also work as long as ALSA is used.

 ## Example use-cases
 * **Sequencer/keyboard rig**: Add clock, chords, velocity and channel routing to the data sent from a MIDI sequencer.
 The settings are controlled via knobs on the sequencer.
-Connect a USB MIDI keyboard as well to mix notes from the sequencer with some live jamming on the keys.
+Connect a MIDI keyboard as well to mix notes from the sequencer with some live jamming on the keys.
 * **Gameboy as sequencer**: Same scenario as above, but using a Gameboy + Arduinoboy as MIDI sequencer.
   * Use LSDJ MIDI out mode and connect Gameboy - Arduinoboy - MIDIcloro input port.
   * Clock and other functions can easily be controlled from LSDJ.
 See *Gameboy examples*.